 Over the past decade, Alberta has experienced three of the most costly disasters in Canadian history.
-Over the same period, the province has led the country in insurable and non-insurable losses.
+Over the same period, the province has been one of the leaders in national insurable and non-insurable losses.
 This has resulted in more attention and focus on the prevention and mitigation components of the emergency management cycle.
 Pre-disaster mitigation can assure that incidents are short-lived and more manageable.
 Mitigation saves lives and preserves homes, businesses, government facilities, and critical infrastructure.
 It reduces property damage, enables stabilization and business resumption, and lowers recovery costs.
 A recent study determined that the cost-benefit ratio of federal mitigation grants is \$6 saved for every \$1 spent.
-While the value proposition of investing in prevention and mitigation might be evident, the offset is that these types of projects are often longer-term and the benefits may not be readily realized.
+While the value proposition of investing in prevention and mitigation might be evident, the offset is that the benefits of these types of projects are typically only fully realized over the long-term.